Contact:

 Occupational safety and organization

 Leveling work must be organized so that there are no hazards from falling parts, machine movements, or tripping points.
 Barriers, visual contact, and clear hand signals between measuring and operating personnel reduce risks.
 References to standards and requirements must be checked on a project-specific basis; implementation should always follow generally accepted rules of the trade and be adapted to local conditions.
+Laser class instructions, safe instrument placement outside swing and travel paths, and defined measurement windows in the shift plan contribute to safe execution.

 Terms and practical distinction

 In common usage, leveling refers both to measuring height differences and to leveling in the sense of aligning surfaces.
 In practice, both aspects belong together: first a reliable elevation reference is created, then components, bearings, and equipment are brought into this plane.
 Especially when using concrete demolition shear as well as rock and concrete splitters, this coupling is crucial to achieve defined cutting and splitting patterns, controlled residual thicknesses, and repeatable work steps.
+The term is used consistently in both American English leveling and British English levelling with identical technical meaning.